paulikeloa/AWSWordPressWorkshop/README.md

 ### Preparing the destination

-Easy or manual?
+Before you migrate your files and data, you need to prepare the destination environment.
+In this workshop, you will launch an EC2 instance and configure the Wordpress application.
+You can build this new instance manually that allows you to customize all aspects of the server and application configuration (the hard way) or you can use a pre-build Amazon Machine Image (AMI) from a partner that requires little configuration (the easy way).

+For this workshop, we will use "The Easy Way".

-### Easy method
+### The Easy Way
-Launch EC2 Instance → t2.micro, Bitnami AMI
+Launch an EC2 Instance → t2.micro, Bitnami AMI

 1. Go to the EC2 Console and launch a new instance

 ![EC2 Console](img/AWSEC2-1.png)